Nishitwork4587/Cuda-iq-theme/README.md

 1st: change icon on website to new design

+header design : change the menu design and layout

 2nd: slider section : change slider style and add more functionality in slider section

 3rd: add custom content section to add multiple blocks on section